Mahi-markus/Cat_API_golang-beego-/README.md

     - `GOPATH`: Your workspace directory.
     - `PATH`: Add `$GOPATH/bin` to your `PATH`.

-### Step 2: Initialize the Project
+### Step 2: Initialize the Project in the specific directory ( Home/go)

-1. Create a new directory for the project and initialize it:
+1. Create a new directory for the project in the Home/go and initialize it:
     ```bash
     mkdir beego-project && cd beego-project
     go mod init beego-project